-Master of Arts and Certificate Programs in Addiction Counseling
+Master of Arts and Certification in Addiction Counseling

 Addiction Counseling - Master of Arts (MA) and Licensure as a Professional Counselor (LPC) and Certification as an Addiction Counselor (CAC)